8hcraft/Botanica-project/Botanica Project description.md

 * Pair of gloves - Item that's needed for any kind of earthwork;
 * Forest Axe - Axe that can cut down the grown tree;
+* Midget pickaxe - Instrument that is used to destroy the seed;
 * Light shovel - Tool to dig out the Seed(or Shrubs in the future);
 * Shiny shovel - Tool to dig out the Tree or Stump;
 * Roots remover - Tool to remove the roots of grown seeds, sprouts and saplings after it's excavations;
 * Grubber - Heavy tool to remove roots of grown Trees or Stumps after it's excavations;

-* Pots - eacj
+* **+More
-* Wheelbarrow - Used in order to move your tree around the parcel freely, after diging it up;

 After destroying the Seed or the Tree, you will be able to do anything with the tile underneath.
-If destruction of the plant is not an option, you can buy "shiny shovel" and "extra gloves" in the maal in order to dig it up and move.
+If destruction of the plant is not an option, you can buy "shiny shovel" and "Pair of gloves gloves" in the maal in order to dig it up and move.

 Each of the Maal **Gardening item** have 1 time use per action and after using it, it will be destroyed (nft burn).